What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 Should my wetsuit underlayer be tight or loose?

 Tight, always tight.
 Loose fabric bunches up, creates pressure points, and defeats the wetsuit's thermal properties.
 Your underlayers should feel like a second skin – snug but not restrictive.
+Compression fit is ideal because it moves with your body and maintains smooth contact with the wetsuit interior.

 What do female kayakers wear under wetsuits?